pnivaggi/kubernetes-hands-on/labs/10-k8s-basics-pod-networking/01-k8s-basics-pod-networking.md

           valid_lft forever preferred_lft forever
    ```

-   `ens5` corresponds to the node ethernet interface and `tunl0` corresponds to the interface tunnel used by the overlay network to interconnect the different cluster nodes if not on the same subnet and allow inter node Pod communication.
+   - Understand that `ens5` corresponds to the node ethernet interface and `tunl0` corresponds to the interface tunnel used by the overlay network to interconnect the different cluster nodes if not on the same subnet and allow inter node Pod communication.

-   Notice the other interfaces with the name starting with `cali`.
-These correspond to veth pairs where one end of the pair `@if4` is the Pod interface in the Pod network namespace and the other end `cali...` is the other end of the pair in the host network namespace.
+   - Notice the other interfaces with the name  `cali...@if4`.
+These correspond to veth pairs configured by Calico CNI plugin. `@if4` is the Pod interface number (:4) seen by the Pod in the Pod network namespace.

 5. Check the routes installed on the node